 Hey guys!
 So you are thinking about or actually want to go snorkeling.
 With temperatures soaring, there’s a high chance people are heading to the beach to cool down.
 I recently dived into the waters myself with my kids for an afternoon of snorkeling.
 Unfortunately, even underwater, there is no guarantee that we are protected from harsh and strong UV rays

 The chance of getting sunburn is even higher while snorkeling because the water reflects the sunrays.
 Therefore, taking care of high–level UV protection is crucial if you plan water activities!
 During snorkeling, the most compromised areas are the head, the shoulders, the waist area, and the calves.
 For the best protection, wear high UPF swimming suit, cover the head and apply ocean safe sunscreen on the uncovered areas!

 UV protection clothing

 Clothing is the simplest and most important line defense for sunprotection.
 Even your everyday clothing provides UV protection.
 For example, a normal white cotton T-shirt has UPF5 protection.
 It is better than nothing but not effective for staying a long time in the sun.
 The best way to avoid sunburn is wearing special UV protection clothing like rash guards with high UPF rating that effectively absorbs and blocks the harmful radiation.
 These lightweight, high-elasticity and fast-drying materials are the best to wear on the beach and for any water activity!

 - TSLA’s original Rashguard Tops lineup designed specifically for water sports and Surfing

 - Durable high-density fabric that protects against rashes and abrasions.
 Stretchable fabric with water shedding capabilities

-- UPF 50+ : Fabric that protects against 98% of harmful rays for all day protection.
+- UPF 50+ : Fabric this rash guard has, protects against 98% of harmful rays for all day protection.